Parish Church of Piraí do Sul: Culture

 Since 1872, when the community became a village by an order of the president of the Province of Paraná, the Feast of Christ Child has been held, becoming one of the most traditional festivals in the region.
 The celebration takes place annually from December 16 to 25; novenas, processions, Catholic religious celebrations, and artistic presentations take place there.
 Like the Feast of Christ Child, the Feast of Our Lady of Brotas also takes place in December, on the 27th.
 Both festivities are held in honor of their patron saints and have their stories linked to tropeirismo.
 In addition, both events have the support of the State Secretary of Tourism and the program called Paraná Turismo.

-Due to the proximity of the dates between the two festivities, the entire structure of the Feast of the Christ Child leaves the surroundings of the Parish Church and is set up around the Sanctuary of Our Lady of Brotas.
-Another important moment of the festivities is the procession that leaves the Parish Church, at 9am on December 27th, towards the Sanctuary.
+Due to the proximity of the dates between the two festivities, the entire structure of the Feast of the Christ Child leaves the surroundings of the parish church and is set up around the Sanctuary of Our Lady of Brotas.
+Another important moment of the festivities is the procession that leaves the parish church, at 9 am on December 27, towards the sanctuary.